Many patients, understandably, have a lot of questions before attending a clinic appointment.

 If you or your partner (if applicable) have had any previous investigations such as blood tests and semen analyses in the last 12-24 months, please bring these along to your appointment.
 These tests may provide the team with useful additional information about your circumstances.

-The first step is for you to come in for an advance scan and a consultation.
-These both occur in a one hour-long appointment.
-The first half of the appointment is the scan; this is an internal scan with an advanced 3D Doppler scanner and will help us assess the blood flow in the ovaries, follicles and womb as well as checking ovarian reserve.
+The first step is for you to come in for an advanced ultrasound scan and a virtual consultation.
+The first appointment is the scan; this is an internal scan with an advanced 3D Doppler scanner and will help us assess the blood flow in the ovaries, follicles and womb as well as checking ovarian reserve.
 We perform a 3D scan to assess the cavity of the womb to rule out any problems for implantation.
 They will also check for obstructions such as cysts and polyps.
-Following straight on from the scan you will have your appointment where the doctor will go through the results and your medical history and devise a personalised treatment plan for you based on these.
+Following on from the scan you will have your virtual consultation where the doctor will go through the results and your medical history and devise a personalised treatment plan for you based on these.

 Do I have to come for the scan on a particular day of my cycle?